Willj221/nrobinson.me/develop-with-po-util.md

 * "Instant" firmware uploading over USB using DFU Utilities.

-* Sequential Over The Air firmware uploading to multiple devices in a "product".
+* Sequential "Over The Air" firmware uploading to multiple devices in a "product".

 * A unified project structure that is cross-compatible between Linux and macOS editions.